 Of course, there’s always more I could do.
 There’s always more anyone could do, but as long as we all make an effort to do our bit, we can collectively show this planet the appreciation it deserves.

 Gratitude is more than thinking about the things we appreciate and writing them down every so often.
 It’s about treating those things with love and care and not taking them for granted – consistently.
 Every time you treat something with appreciation, you’re sending a powerful message to the universe and attracting more things to appreciate into your life.

 How do you practice gratitude?
 Let me know in the comments!
-Also – come join me on Instagram @spiritually.empowered – we talk about gratitude a lot on there and I also post daily inspirational messages and quotes.
+Also – come join me on Instagram @spiritually.empowered – we talk about gratitude a lot on there.

 Sooo much love to you xxx